 Schenebly Redland’s Winery, Homestead

 To finish off your day with a little libation head over to the local Schnebly Redland’s Winery, not far from Robert’s Fruit Stand, where the specialty is tropical wine and beer.
 Peter and Denisse Schnebly began their wine business by experimenting with wine production out of their garage.
 They created wine from tropical fruit instead of grapes.
-You can enjoy their wine in the impressively appointed tasting room with a selection of daily wines, or consider the two mango wines (one called Mango Dolce).
+You can enjoy their wine in the impressively appointed tasting room with a selection of daily wines, or also consider the two mango wines (one called Mango Dolce).
 They even have Mango beer.
-The selection of tropical wines and beers is enticing – flavors of guava, lychee, carambola (starfruit), and passion fruit are just a few of the uniquely flavored offerings.
+The selection of tropical wines and beers is enticing – flavors of guava, lychee, carambola (starfruit), and also passion fruit are just a few of the uniquely flavored offerings.

 Fairchild Tropical Botanic Garden, home to the Tropical Fruit Program

-If you haven’t had enough, you may want to head north to Miami to visit the Fairchild Tropical Botanic Garden.
+If you haven’t had enough, you may also want to head north to Miami to visit the Fairchild Tropical Botanic Garden.
 With 83 acres, it is one of Florida’s most famous tropical gardens.
-This vast selection of tropical plants, flowering trees and palms is a Florida gardener’s Mecca.
-Opened in 1938 and named for Dr. David Fairchild, it is one of the first to introduce the mango to Florida.
+This vast selection of tropical plants, flowering trees, and palms is a Florida gardener’s Mecca.
+Opened in 1938 and named for Dr. David Fairchild, it is also one of the first to introduce the mango to Florida.
 As a result, the organization’s Tropical Fruit Program, which is dedicated to continuing Dr. Fairchild’s work and research, now has one of the largest tropical fruit collections in the world.
 (Fairchild Garden also has an agricultural station located in Redlands).
 This is a garden with year-round activities ranging from the annual International Mango Festival to impressive visiting art shows.